 General uncertainty related to the pandemic, the long-term efficacy of vaccines and the spread of new variants, may nonetheless cause reduced demand for certain services we provide, particularly if it results in a recessionary economic environment or the spending priorities of the U.S. government shift in ways adverse to our business focus.
 Our ability to continue to operate without any significant negative impacts will in part depend on our continued ability to protect our employees.
 We have endeavored to follow recommended actions of government and health authorities to protect our employees and have been able to broadly maintain our operations.
 Further, we have partnered with our clients to adopt particular measures to protect our employees at distribution centers, and we have been and expect to continue to execute on the remainder of our contracts through remote and teleworking arrangements.
 We continue to monitor the evolving situation related to the COVID-19 pandemic and intend to continue to work with government authorities and other stakeholders to assess further potential implications to us, continue with employee safety measures to ensure that we are able to continue our operations during the pandemic, and take other actions where appropriate to mitigate other adverse consequences.
 However, uncertainty resulting from the pandemic could result in an unforeseen disruption to our operations (for example a closure of a key distribution facility) that may not be fully mitigated.
 To date we have experienced continuity in the majority of our work for our government clients.
 While there have been postponements of events and challenges around some project work requiring travel, overall, our government clients have continued to require our services.
 We are unable to predict whether, and to what extent, this trend will continue.
-It would be reasonable to expect some restriction of certain client activities due to COVID-19.
-For the quarter ended March 31, 2022, the COVID-19 pandemic had an effect on our operating results as we experienced significant revenue growth due to the new task orders awarded under a FEMA contract for which we assisted Alaska in its COVID-19 response efforts.
+It would be reasonable to expect some restriction of certain clients delived to COVID-19.

 Due to our ability to continue to perform on our contract portfolio and generate cash flow, we do not presently expect liquidity constraints related to COVID-19.
 We are presently in compliance with all covenants in our term loan and have access to a revolving line of credit to meet any short-term cash needs that cannot be funded by operations.
 As such, mandatory demands on our cash flow remain low.
 Further, we have not observed any material impairments of our assets or a significant change in the fair value of our assets due to the COVID-19 pandemic.

-Federal budget outlook for 2022
+Federal budget outlook for 2023